Arsalan-Sadri/06_GiphyAPI/README.md

 <img src="Docs/Images/paris_search.png" >

-* You can then click on each gif to make it animate and click again to stop animation
+* You can then click on each gif to make it animate and click again to stop the animation
-* You also have options to choose your own topic of interest and/or modify the number of gifs to be pulled
+* You also have options to choose your own topic of interest and/or modify the number of gifs to be pulled from GIPHY API
-* Once you enter your search term and click submit, it will be added to the list of search pool on the top
+* Once you enter your search term and click submit, the search term will be added to the list at the top of the page
+* You can then click this newly-added search term to make the page populate gifs

 # :nut_and_bolt: Tools and Technologies